 This system lets employees periodically register their careers, skills, and personal challenges with the company, and serves as an important reference for assisting managers to determine policies on developing their subordinates and future placement planning.
 Participants can also register challenges they would like to undertake in their current jobs.
 By allowing employees to share their goals with superiors, the system helps to create an energetic work environment.

-New Employee Training, Follow-up Training, Career Development Training
+New Employee Training, Follow-up Training, Second-Year Training

 Skill Selective Training